 RI = (peak systolic velocity - end diastolic velocity)/peak systolic velocity

-The hepatic artery proper runs anterior to the portal vein and to the left ...
+The hepatic artery proper runs anteromedial to the portal vein and medial to the common bile duct to form the portal triad w...

 A hepatic lymphangioma is a rare benign condition that corresponds to focally dilated lymphatic channels in the liver.